 To protect yourself from unfounded claims, help your business last, and make customers happy, keep up with these policies.
 And be prepared to politely remind your buyers often of just what the latest Amazon rules have to say.
-How to Sell on Amazon in 2020:

 IV.
-Budgeting & Choosing Fulfillment Channels
+Budgeting &Choosing FulfillmentChannels